 Keep the moss mixture moist but not wet—and keep humidity high.
 I have mine in my Ikea greenhouse cabinet where ambient humidity levels are a bit higher.

 Once roots are nice and long, you can transplant the cutting to soil just as I described in the water rooting process.
 Water the soil as normal, and use a really well-draining, nutrient-rich soil.
 Don’t overwater!
 Eventually you’ll notice new growth, but remember, it takes a while.

 If all you can get your hands on is a little stick piece with a node—often called a “wet stick”—don’t worry—you can handle this!
 You can propagate this into a plant.
-I’ve very much wanted to try my hand at this!
+I did it with a pink princess philodendron wet stick many years ago (see below).

 To root your wet stick, put sphagnum moss and perlite into a small container.
 Keep the moss moist but not wet.
 Add the wet stick with the node facing down into the moss.
 And keep a clear plastic bag over it to maintain humidity.

-To avoid stem rot when propagating an albo monstera, make sure you don’t bury the cutting too deep, and make sure that soil isn’t too wet.
+To avoid stem rot when propagating an albo monstera, make sure you don’t bury the cutting too deep, and make sure that the potting medium isn’t too wet.
 Albos are prone to rot, which is another reason why water propagation scares me!

 When using a damp moss mixture, make sure that the moss isn’t too wet.
 Squeeze the excess moisture out, and make sure to add in things like perlite, bark, or both to increase air flow.
 Also make sure to take off whatever humidity cover you are using to ensure the cutting is exposed to fresh air.